Stamp duty refunds: too good to be true?

 If you think you’ve overpaid SDLT, you can apply for a refund.

 To process refunds quickly, HMRC will make the payment without checking eligibility.
+We reserve the right not to do so for revenue protection reasons.

 This means that even after a repayment has been made, we have not agreed that the refund is due.
 We have up to 9 months to make a compliance check on your amended return or claim.